-Optimism underlies all the arguments in Capitalism at the Crossroads, and the author presents us with a call to optimistic action.
+Although Hart calls for "drastic changes" to "avert catastrophe," optimism underlies all the arguments in Capitalism at the Cross-roads, and the author presents us with a call to optimistic action.
 He asks us to involve the full range of stakeholders in crafting solutions to the issues of sustainability.
 He demands that we embrace a new business paradigm built not on incremental change, but on creative destruction and reinvention.
 He challenges us to base our policies and businesses on the unassailable truth that shareholder value can be created while solving social and environmental problems.